dkter/elsewhere/README.md

 Every day, Elsewhere gives you the weather in another random location in the world.

 ## Why?
 Well, you already know the weather where you are, don't you?
-Maybe you don't know the exact number, but I bet you could estimate it based on the temperature sensors in your body.
-What you *don't* know, however (unless you live there) is the weather in [Concordia, Argentina](https://en.wikipedia.org/wiki/Concordia,_Entre_R%C3%ADos).
+What you *don't* know, however (unless you live there) is the weather in Concordia, Argentina or Yingshang Chengguanzhen, China.

-Maybe, through using Elsewhere, you'll discover a new place you've never heard of before.
+Through using Elsewhere, you may discover a new place you've never heard of before.
 Actually, scratch that.
 I can *guarantee* you will.
 Almost every day, in fact.
-The world is huge, and there just isn't enough time to visit every corner of it -- but maybe there's enough time to know the weather in a few places.
+The world is huge, and there just isn't enough time to visit every corner of it -- but maybe there's enough time to become aware of more places.

 ## Download
 [Download APK](https://github.com/dkter/elsewhere/releases/download/v1.0/Elsewhere.apk)